-If you suspect that a Council employee, contractor or volunteer may be breaching the Code, refer the matter to your supervisor, manager or team leader immediately.
+If you suspect that a Council representative, contractor or volunteer may be breaching the Code, refer the matter to your supervisor, manager or team leader immediately.

-Council will take steps to protect its employees who make honest reports.
-Protection is also available under the Victorian Protected Disclosure Act 2012 for employees who report acts of improper conduct by public officers, public bodies and other persons.
+Council will take steps to protect its representatives who make honest reports.
+Protection is also available under the Victorian Protected Disclosure Act 2012 for representatives who report acts of improper conduct by public officers, public bodies and other persons.

-List of related documents

-The documents below (as varied from time to time) are relevant to or referred to in the Code of Conduct - Staff, and are available on Webstar.

-INTERNAL

-POLICIES/GUIDELINES

-Appropriate Workplace Behaviours

-Family Violence - Employee Support

-Fraud Prevention and Control

-Freedom of Information

-Human Rights and Equal Opportunity

-Information Privacy & Health Records

-Information Security

-Leave

-Media

-Mobile Devices

-Occupational Health & Safety

-Prevention of Bullying & Violence in the

-Workplace

-Privacy & Personal Information

-Procurement

-Purchasing Card

-Records Management

-Social Media

-Travel

-Workplace Behavioural Concerns

-Resolution

-Workplace Complaints Resolution Policy Workplace Equal Opportunity Policy

-CODES OF CONDUCT AND CODES OF PRACTICE
+Internal

+Policies

+Fraud Prevention and Control Freedom of Information Human Rights and Equal Opportunity Information Privacy & Health Records Information Security Media Mobile Devices Occupational Health & Safety Prevention of Bullying & Violence in the Workplace Procurement Purchasing Card Records Management Social Media Travel Workplace Complaints Resolution Policy Workplace Equal Opportunity Policy

+Codes of conduct and codes of practice